 The trail began behind Camp 4 (also known as the Sunnyside Campground).
 This camp was well known in the rock climbers circle (because it's where you'd base yourself for a climb up El Capitan's vertical face) as well as park veterans (because it's a walk-in campground).
 It was about a 1/4-mile west of the walkway to Lower Yosemite Falls.

 Next, the trail went up a gruelling set of switchbacks on a sandy surface before leveling out.
+That sandy surface gave enough that for each step we took, we would slide a short distance downhill so we didn't gain all the uphill distance for each stride we took (making this already strenuous stretch even more brutal).
 The trail then made a turn and headed closer to the Upper Yosemite Falls.
 It was from this stretch of the trail that we managed to get a closer look at the Middle Cascades.

 Right near the top of the falls, we did have to face some mild cliff exposure, which tested our fear of heights.
 Fortunately, there were some railings to help reassure us.
-Yet despite the infrastructure, we were still getting some butterflies, especially near the cliff edges at some of the more exposed parts of the trail, because we knew that it was a long way down!
+Yet despite the infrastructure, we were still getting some butterflies, especially near the cliff edges at some of the more exposed parts of the trail.
+I guess such sensations were our body's natural reaction to the threat of falling, especially since it was a long way down!

 This is probably one of my favorite vantage points for photographing Yosemite Falls.
-That's because we were able to see the falls reflected in the Merced River from a sturdy footbridge (totally not indicative of its name).
+That's because we were able to see the falls reflected in the Merced River from a sturdy footbridge (totally not indicative of its name) as well as a more direct view from a spot just east of the bridge.
 We've generally found that the river was most calm with the most favorable lighting in the morning.

 The car park for this spot is at signpost V17, which is a couple of stops after Bridalveil Fall and one stop after the bottom of the Four Mile Trail (to Glacier Point), which is also a spot to see Sentinel Falls.
 After parking the car, we walked a short distance to the swinging -err sturdy bridge.